loov/plot/README.md

 * [ ] Add color and style palettes
 * [ ] Fix density plot scaling
 * [ ] Fix violin plot scaling
+* [ ] Figure out how to find the 50% percentile of densities